samapriya/Planet-GEE-Pipeline-CLI/README.md

 # Changelog

-### v0.4.0
+### v0.4.1

-- Optimized size estimation tool includes table size and better handling of size in human readable form
-- Improvements to earth engine quota tool for more accurate quota and human readable
+- Major improvements to earth engine tools including better task reporting, batch copy and move

-### v0.3.9

-- Minor improvements
-- Fixed issue with path to pquota
+- Improvement to the access tool which allows you to add read/write permissions for entire EE folder and collections for specific users

 ### v0.3.8